ba-st/Ansible/docs/Routing.md

 # Routing

-On this tutorial you'll refine the logging example you did on [PublisherSubscriber.md] by sending selectively some of the log messages to an specific error logger.
+On this tutorial you'll refine the logging example you did on [PublishSubscribe.md] by sending selectively some of the log messages to an specific error logger.
+Not all receivers will receive all the messages.

 ## Consumer